jule-c/flowr/README.md

 ### Data
 Download the SPINDR dataset, the FLOWR checkpoint and generated samples here:
 [Zenodo](https://zenodo.org/uploads/15212510).

+Download the genbench3d_data.tar and place it untarred in the repo (we will get rid of this dependency in the future).

 To train a model, unzip the smol_data.zip to get the smol-files.
 Specify the directory they are placed in the respective scripts (see below).
 We also provide the cif-files for all protein pockets splitted into train, validation and test.